BroadbandForum/usp/specification/index.md

 **Path Reference**

 A Path Reference is a Parameter data type that contains a Path Name to an Object or Parameter that may be automatically followed by using certain Path Name syntax.

+**Record**

+The Record is defined as the transport layer payload, encapsulating a sequence of datagrams that comprise the Message as well as providing additional metadata needed for providing integrity protection, payload protection and delivery of fragmented Messages.

 **Relative Path**